zivtech/vagrant-development-vm/README.md

 ## Installation

+### Dependencies
 You must have [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org/)
 installed first.
+If they are already installed, **update Vagrant and Virtualbox** before you continue.

 The puppet dependencies are managed via [librarian-puppet](https://github.com/rodjek/librarian-puppet) which can automatically be managed for you if you install the [vagrant-librarian-puppet](https://github.com/mhahn/vagrant-librarian-puppet) vagrant plugin.

 **_NOTE FOR WINDOWS USERS:_** There are known issues with getting `librarian-puppet` installed and running on windows and so for Windows users it is recommended that you